Everything you need to know about the EU One-Stop-Shop

 Declaration of sales via One-Stop-Shop (OSS)

-Merchants are free to use the One-Stop-Shop (alternative is local registration).
+Merchants can use the One-Stop-Shop (the alternative is local registration).

 If the One-Stop-Shop procedure is used, registration shall take place exclusively in the State of residence.